saltstack/libnacl/doc/topics/secret.rst

 Secret key encryption is the method of using a single key for both encryption and decryption of messages.
-One of the classic examples from history of secret key, or symetric, encryption is the Enigma machine.
+One of the classic examples from history of secret key, or symmetric, encryption is the Enigma machine.

 The SecretBox class in libnacl.secret makes this type of encryption very easy to execute: